AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="score"></a>
 ### 9.5.1 Score

 A score MAY be reported.
-If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the LMS Launch Data).
+If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the LMS.LaunchData document).

 The "score" property of the result MAY be set in the following cmi5 defined statements: